arkarwmh/RESTINPHP/README.md

 Sirius Framework
 ================

-A pure &amp; pretty simple PHP MVC RESTful Framework.
+A simple PHP MVC RESTful Framework with OO Structured which is quite pure &amp; easy to start with.
 Yet another great kick-starter for the PHP Applications to get quickly boosted.